32-Year-Old Pitcher – Free Agent

 Bobby Parnell Contract Information:

-Signed a one-year, $3.7 million contract with the Mets in January of 2014, avoiding arbitration.
+Signed a minor-league contract with the White Sox in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Bobby Parnell – simply subscribe now.